OliverNichols/pet-clinic/README.md

 ![cicd][cicd]

 The development section represents the workflow of the developers, rather than our own development environment related to the infrastrcture and not the app itself.
-As a developer pushes changes to the `dev` branch of the [application's repo](https://github.com/pet-clinic-team-3/spring-petclinic-angular) will trigger a development version of the pipeline which has a variable IP address and some other configurations set up.
+As a developer pushes changes to the `dev` branch of the [application's repo](https://github.com/pet-clinic-team-3/spring-petclinic-angular) it will trigger a development version of the pipeline which has a variable IP address and some other configurations set up.
 If the developer pushes changes to the `main` branch of said repo then a production pipeline will trigger instead, eventually deploying onto the production environment.

 This seperation allows developers to run dynamic tests on a development environment without risk of affecting the production environment - this was one of the requirements of the project.